bhaddacak/bhaddacak.github.io/_pages/budselfdev.md

 To understand the training in the Buddhist way, we have to trace its origin first.
 Surprisingly, there are scanty details on the subject.
 Mostly they are just mentioned by each name, without any further explanation.
 An important instance can be found in Mahāparinibbānasutta.

 > iti sīlaṃ, iti samādhi, iti paññā.
 Sīlaparibhāvito samādhi mahapphalo hoti mahānisaṃso.
 Samādhiparibhāvitā paññā mahapphalā hoti mahānisaṃsā.
 Paññāparibhāvitaṃ cittaṃ sammadeva āsavehi vimuccati, seyyathidaṃ -- kāmāsavā, bhavāsavā, avijjāsavā.
-(Dī 2.3.142, DN 16)
+(D2 142, DN 16)
 >
 > Thus morality, thus concentration, thus wisdom.
 Trained by morality, concentration is rich in fruit, rich in benefit.
 Trained by concentration, wisdom is rich in fruit, rich in benefit.
 Trained by wisdom, the mind is liberated completely from mental intoxicants, namely the intoxicant of pleasure, of existence, of ignorance. (my translation)

 In other places, *adhisīlasikkhā*, *adhicittasikkhā*, and *adhipaññāsikkhā* are mentioned.[^adhisikkha] Here, *citta* is used instead of *samādhi*.
 In this context, it means mental capacity; more or less both are synonymous.

-[^adhisikkha]: Dī 3.10.305 (DN 33); Aṅ Ti 9.82
+[^adhisikkha]: D3 305 (DN 33); A3 82

 In Aṅguttaranikāya, specific explanations are also given.
 By and large, adhisīlasikkhā means the rules of monks to be learned, adhicittasikkhā means the four jhānas, and adhipaññāsikkhā means the penetration of the ultimate truth.[^adhidetail] I find these specific explanations have little use for us.
 So, I ignore them and do not try to explain further.

-[^adhidetail]: See Aṅ Ti 9.90--91, for example.
+[^adhidetail]: See A3 90--91, for example.

 I am not sure why *adhi* is added here.
 Thus, these can be rendered as *higher morality*, *higher mentality*, and *higher wisdom*.
 In what sense of *higher*, I still wonder.
 Perhaps, it means higher than worldly concerns, hence super-mundane (lokuttara).
 Since the *adhi*-things sounds too discriminating, we will stick to the simpler terms: sīla, samādhi, and paññā.